 Day 1: 5km/3 miles (1 hour) walk; and optional 90-minute inner tube float

 Meet your guides in Downtown Halifax at 13:00 for transfer to Wolfville.
-Start with an introductory walk on the Acadian dykes to historic Grand Pré, to see how early farmers controlled the Fundy tide to their advantage.
+Start with an introductory walk to historic Grand Pré, overlooking the dykes to see how early farmers controlled the Fundy tide to their advantage.
 Grand Pré was the centre of Acadian settlement in the area from 1682 until 1755 when the Deportation began.
 The site is recognized by UNESCO and you’ll have ample time to explore this historical landscape.
 Afterwards, visit the nearby wineries, and enjoy a refreshing swim or lazy float on an inner tube down the Gaspereau River, through apple orchards toward the sea.
 D (Meal inclusions provided for guided trips)

 Victoria’s Historic Inn; or